Two-hour session held under unseasonably mild conditions

 WCU held its first of four practices this week

 Catamounts five practices in, entering Spring Break this week

 WCU looks to halt eight-game slide to Wofford

 Cat Chat with Brad Glenn on ESPN Radio 1310 AM Big WISE (05/22)

-Glenn spent the past three seasons as the quarterbacks coach while also serving one year as tight ends coach (2005) and three working with the slot receivers (2006-08).
-He comes to Cullowhee with coordinator experience at two different high schools as well as two seasons at North Greenville College from 2002-03.
+Prior to his move to Cullowhee, Glenn spent three seasons as the quarterbacks coach while also serving one year as tight ends coach (2005) and three working with the slot receivers (2006-08) at Appalachian State.
+He additionally came to Cullowhee with coordinator experience at two different high schools as well as two seasons at North Greenville College from 2002-03.

 A native of Seneca, S.C., Glenn started his coaching career as the offensive coordinator and quarterbacks coach at Greer (S.C.)
 High School from 1995 through 2000, helping lead the program to a 25-3 overall record and back-to-back South Carolina Upper-State runner-up finishes in 1999 and 2000.
 He got his start at the collegiate ranks in 2001 at Elon coaching tight ends before spending the next two seasons at North Greenville College as the offensive coordinator.
 He returned to the high school ranks for a season in his hometown at Seneca High (2004) before being hired at Appalachian State.

 Glenn is a 1995 graduate of Clemson University.
-He is married to the former Anna Thompson and the couple has two daughters – Zoey and Landry.
+He is married to the former Anna Thompson and the couple has two daughters – Zoey and Landry – and a son, Hank.